niveditapatel/datastructurecodes/README.md

 # datastructurecodes
-Programs where I coded and implemented data structures in C while learning about data structures
+Some of the programs where I coded and implemented data structures,search,and sort algorithms in C while learning about data structures and algorithms